llm-bible/llm-bible.github.io/_publications/tang2024large.markdown

 bibkey: tang2024large
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2412.13612"}
-tags: ['RAG', 'Applications', 'Survey Paper', 'Tools']
+tags: ['RAG', 'Tools', 'Survey Paper', 'Applications']
 ---
 Large language models (LLMs) have emerged as a potential solution to automate the complex processes involved in writing literature reviews, such as